BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Part_1.md

-# Part I
+# Basics

-In this part, we will implement the basics, such as moving, placing, rotating, removing, of buildings and arcball camera.
+In `Basics` part we will do :
+    * Create Arcball style rotating camera, to look around the buildings.
+    * Create core of Selecting, moving, placing, removing, rotating and on-contact with other buildings.

 ---